typelevel/typelevel.github.com/collections/_posts/2022-09-17-typelevel-native.md

   author: armanbilge
 ---

-We recently published several major projects for the [Scala Native] platform, notably [Cats Effect], [FS2], and [http4s].
+We recently published several major Typelevel projects for the [Scala Native] platform, most notably [Cats Effect], [FS2], and [http4s].
 This blog post explores what this new platform means for the Typelevel ecosystem as well as how it works under-the-hood.

 ### What is Scala Native?